hellohaptik/docs_haptik/docs/bot-builder/basic/testing-bot.md

 4. Case-sensitive

    *You use this filter to search some strict case phrases.
 This search functionality is really useful in complex bots with multiple nodes and user says.
-Especially, while debugging to go back and change/modify something on the bot.*
+Especially, while debugging to go back and modify something on the bot.*

 5. Regex